mmnaseri/spring-data-mock/README.md

 - As well it should, it is now adopting all the new method signatures for the new Spring Data, meaning that those are now automatic breaking changes.
-- We have now dropped support for Querydsl repositories until further notice, due to compiler issues with the EJC dependency used by Querydsl.
 - The library now runs on Java 8+, meaning we do not support JDK 7 anymore.

 ## History